Michigan Minimum Coverage Car Insurance: Requirements and Costs (2024)

 • Unlimited personal injury protection (PIP) per person

-The insurance premiums in Michigan are influenced by the state's no-fault system.
-Under this system, your insurer pays for your injuries or property damage after an accident, regardless of who is at fault, up to your coverage limit.
-In other words, personal injury protection is a significant part of your auto insurance policy, providing coverage for medical expenses.
+The state's no-fault system influences insurance premiums.
+Your insurer pays for your injuries or property damage after an accident, regardless of who's at fault, up to your coverage limit.
+PIP is a significant part of your auto insurance policy, providing coverage for medical expenses.

 michigan icon

-ARE COLLISION AND COMPREHENSIVE COVERAGE REQUIRED IN MICHIGAN?
+ARE COLLISION AND COMPREHENSIVE COVERAGES REQUIRED IN MICHIGAN?

-Michigan does not mandate that drivers carry collision or comprehensive insurance as part of their minimum coverage auto insurance.
-However, if you finance or lease a vehicle, lenders often require both types of coverage to protect their investment in your car.
-Given that Michigan is a no-fault state, collision insurance can help cover vehicle repair costs regardless of fault, and comprehensive coverage can protect against non-collision incidents.
+Michigan doesn't mandate that drivers carry collision or comprehensive coverages as part of their minimum coverage auto insurance.
+However, if you finance or lease a vehicle, lenders often require both coverage types to protect their investment in your car.
+As Michigan is a no-fault state, collision insurance helps cover vehicle repair costs regardless of fault, and comprehensive coverage protects against non-collision incidents.

-Therefore, while not legally required, having collision or comprehensive insurance is crucial for drivers who finance their vehicles or seek added protection against diverse risks.
+While not legally required, collision or comprehensive insurance is crucial for drivers who finance their vehicles or seek added protection against diverse risks.

 What Does Minimum Coverage Cover?